borghives/loom/notes/apache_arrow.md

     # ... rest of the class ...
 ```

-### 7. Implementation Notes and Deviations
+### 6. Implementation Notes

--   **Schema Generation**: The most significant deviation from the original plan is the schema generation strategy.
-The final implementation opts to have `pymongoarrow` infer the schema by default (by having `get_arrow_schema` return `None`).
+-   **Schema Generation**: The schema generation strategy has `pymongoarrow` infer the schema by default (by having `get_arrow_schema` return `None`).
 This simplifies the code and makes it more maintainable, as it doesn't require manual mapping between Pydantic and Arrow types.
 However, it relies on the quality of `pymongoarrow`'s type inference.
 The design allows for subclasses to provide an explicit schema by overriding `get_arrow_schema` if needed.

--   **`_id` Handling**: The plan to explicitly cast `_id` to a string within an aggregation pipeline was not implemented.
-The current code relies on `pyarrow`'s default handling of BSON `ObjectId` types.
+-   **`_id` Handling**: The implementation relies on `pyarrow`'s default handling of BSON `ObjectId` types.
 The final `load_dataframe` method correctly sets the `_id` column as the index in the resulting pandas DataFrame.

-This revised plan is more respectful of the existing architecture, promotes code reuse, and is more explicit about its operations, making it a better fit for the project's established style.

-### 8. Performance Testing Strategy
+### 7. Performance Testing

-To validate the benefits of this integration, a robust performance test is required.
-This involves two key components: generating a sufficiently large dataset and creating a benchmark test to compare the "before" and "after" scenarios (A/B testing).
+To validate the benefits of this integration, a robust performance test was conducted.
+This involved generating a sufficiently large dataset and creating a benchmark test to compare the "before" and "after" scenarios (A/B testing).

 #### Data Generation

-We will create a script to populate a test MongoDB collection with a large volume of realistic data.
+A script was created to populate a test MongoDB collection with a large volume of realistic data.

 -   **Tooling**: A standalone Python script using the `Faker` library to generate varied data types (names, dates, text, numbers).
--   **Schema**: The script will use a dedicated Pydantic model that inherits from `Persistable` to define the data structure.
-This model will be decorated with `declare_persist_db(..., test=True)` to ensure it uses a separate test collection.
+-   **Schema**: The script used a dedicated Pydantic model that inherits from `Persistable` to define the data structure, decorated with `declare_persist_db(..., test=True)` to ensure it uses a separate test collection.
--   **Insertion**: The script will generate a large number of documents (e.g., 100,000 or 1,000,000) and use the `insert_many` method for efficient bulk insertion.
+-   **Insertion**: The script generated 100,000 documents and used the `insert_many` method for efficient bulk insertion.

-**Example Data Generation Script Sketch (`scripts/generate_test_data.py`):**
+**Data Generation Script (`scripts/generate_test_data.py`):**

 ```python
 import random